normen/vim-macos-scripts/README.md

 - Copy-Paste the text of `edit-text-in-vim.applescript` to the Applescript Object
 - Save the Automator action as "Open in VIM"

 Now the action will automatically appear in Finder when you select or right-click a file.
 Execute it to edit the file directly in VIM.
+The parent folder of the file will be set as working directory.
+If multiple files are selected they will open in VIM tabs.

 You can also use `open-file-in-vim.applescript` to create an Automator "Application" instead of a "Quick Action".
 The resulting Application can open files directly in VIM when double-clicking them in Finder.